Phakeme/takealot-clone-store-front/README.md

 Before you can start working with Codealot, you need to:
 1. Install git, Node.js (>= 16.0.0).

-2. Fork the [Codealot](https://github.com/Phakeme/codealot) repositorsy using the Fork button on GitHub.
+2. Fork the [Codealot](https://github.com/Phakeme/codealot) repository using the Fork button on GitHub.

 3. Clone the forked repository to your computer using the following commands (replace [your account] with the account you forked the repositories to): git clone https://github.com/[your_account]/codealot.git